A struggle for democracy!

 elite.
 Examinations, such as the 11+, or school grade certificates have been used for this selection - to grade and separate the

 able from the rest and to provide an exclusive education for them.
-For this selection to happen it is necessary to identify
+For this selection to happen it is necessary to identify individual

-of communities and inequality.
+communities and inequality.

-Michael Young asserted that education provision can be easily used to engineer a ‘meritocracy’, providing the seal of approval
+Michael Young asserted that education provision can be easily used to engineer a ‘meritocracy’, providing the seal of approval on

-the best education for the ‘most able’, and justification for their superiority in society and their elitism.
+education for the ‘most able’, and justification for their superiority in society and their elitism.

 Systems of meritocracy encourage us to compete with each other through exams, declaring those with the highest marks as

 superior and more worthy than all others, and classifying those with low or no marks as failures.
-For many years it has been
+For many years it has been used

-used to exclude women, ethnic minorities, and the poor, and support class divisions in any society.
+to exclude women, ethnic minorities, and the poor, and support class divisions in any society.

 Paolo Freire alerted us that